syncfusion-content/uwp-docs/uwp/Diagram/Gridlines.md

 {% highlight c# %}

-//Enables or disables the default behaviors of the Snapping in SfDiagram. diagram.SnapSettings.SnapConstraints = SnapConstraints.All;
+//Enables or disables the default behaviors of the Snapping in UWP SfDiagram. diagram.SnapSettings.SnapConstraints = SnapConstraints.All;

 //Disables the default behaviors snapping Nodes/Connectors to objects.